MaksymDel/ngrams2seq-AE/README.md

 4) [TokenEmbedder]: embeds each ngram words separatly, and then computes single vector representation for each ngram with RNN
 5) [Encoder]: just passes bag of ngrams forward (bypass encoder)
 6) [AttentionalDecoder]: takes encoder outputs (bag of ngrams), and tryies to reconstruct orgiginal sentence based on it

+Allennlp Seq2SeqDatasetReader is probably can be used out of the box here, since it accepts source and target Tokenizers and TokenIndexers as constructor parameters.
+We just need to implement our custom NgramTokenzer and NgramIndexer and pass them as a source side parameters.
+Target side (sentence) parameters should be WordTokenizer, and SingleIdIndexer.
+NgramIndexer should be something like MultipleIdIndexer or so and it should probably use Word tokenizer.
+It definitly should use shared with target side words vocabulary.